 Potato Soup with Bacon

 Waking up to the aroma of bacon sizzling in the pot?
 That’s what potato soup with bacon does.
-That smoky, salty kick elevates the whole dish, and cooking your aromatics in the bacon grease brings that flavor deep into the heart of the soup.
-Reserve some crispy bits as garnish for a final pop of texture.
+The smoky, salty kick elevates the whole dish.
+But if you’re vegetarian, bacon alternatives for vegetarian soups like smoked paprika or coconut bacon can mimic that flavor beautifully.

 Cheddar Cheese Potato Soup